 The Education Abroad Office is your next stop.
 We encourage students to begin planning as early as possible, even one to two years in advance.

 Can I take classes at another college or university and transfer the credits back to SU?

-It may be possible.
-However, read carefully SU’s policies on transferring credit before making your decision.
+It is possible.
+However, carefully read SU’s policies on transferring credit before making your decision.
 Required paperwork must be completed before you begin classes at another institution.
 As always, meet with your advisor to discuss this process further.

 Where can I find a tutor?

 Tutors are available to help you in a variety of subjects and methods.
 Visit Learning Assistance on the 2nd floor of Lemieux Library to connect with tutors in language, psychology, math, sciences and other courses.

 If you need math assistance, consider visiting the Math Lab on the 2nd floor of Lemieux Library.

 Non-native English speakers can utilize one-on-one tutoring in the English Language Learning Center located in the 1103 building.